Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Main Results

+\end{itemize} These rules specify the increment for oriented dual crossings for which the odd endpoint of the crossed edge lies on the left.
+If the same edge is crossed in the opposite direction, or equivalently if the odd endpoint lies on the right for the chosen orientation, the increment is defined to be the negative of the increment assigned to the reversed crossing.
+With this antisymmetry convention the preliminary height function is well defined up to the choice of the initial face.
+Equivalently, for the vertical lines used below, one may take the explicit formulas \eqref{hm1}--\eqref{hm2} as the definition of the normalized height.

-Let $\ol{h}_0$ be the preliminary height function associated to the dimer configuration satisfying \begin{itemize} \item no diagonal edge is present; and \item each present edge is horizontal with an even vertex on the left. \end{itemize} The height function $h_{M}$ associated to $M$ is then defined by
+Let $\overline h_0$ be the preliminary height function associated with the dimer configuration in which \begin{itemize} \item no diagonal edge is present; and \item every present edge is horizontal with an even vertex on the left. \end{itemize} The height function associated with $M$ is then defined by